During

 considered a nuisance and too frequent once I’m driving again, I’m sure); clear

-signposts for the various destinations including an attached railway station.
+signposts for the various destinations including an adjacent railway station.
 Strolling

 through the skywalk I passed at various intervals a set of 3 chairs, with green